barotto/test386.asm/README.md

 | 0xE0 | Undefined behaviours and bugs (CPU family dependent) *             |
 | 0xEE | Series of unverified tests for arithmetical and logical opcodes ** |
 | 0xFF | Testing completed                                                  |

+† test <tt>0x09</tt> will test the upper 16-bit value of a 32-bit PUSH of a 16-bit segment selector when TEST_UNDEF is enabled, and will fail if the word is modified.

 \* test <tt>0xE0</tt> needs to be enabled via the TEST_UNDEF equ, and the proper CPU family needs to be specified with the CPU_FAMILY equ (currently